AbhijitJowhari/CodeRefine/README.md

 ### Pipeline Overview

-The CodeRefine pipeline consists of several steps designed to extract relevant information from research papers, construct knowledge graphs, and iteratively refine the code output by querying related research papers and utilizing LLMs.
+The CodeRefine pipeline consists of several steps designed to extract relevant information from research papers, construct knowledge graphs, and retrospectively refine the code output by querying related research papers and utilizing LLMs.

 ### Directory Structure